22dylan/LandMarket-HazardConsequence/_sources/Details.md

 The table below describes the shapefiles.

 #### Beach.shp
 This is a line layer representing the coast for the model run.
+An example file is [here](https://github.com/22dylan/UrbanChange-HazardConsequence/tree/main/model/model_in/S0_YR30_CSZ500/Beach).
 | Attribute | Description 	|
 | ---		| ---			|
 | ID 		| ID for beach line |